 The CRF250RX’s 79mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves.
 The engine breaths and revs—the two keys to making power in the enduro world.

 The DOHC cylinder-head design let our engineers straighten out the CRF250RX’s intake and exhaust tracts.
 The intake is shorter and just about arrow straight, and the exhaust flows more efficiently too.
-No athlete’s going to win a sprint if he tries to run while holding his breath, and it’s no different with your bike’s engine.
-You’ll experience both more power and better throttle response.
+The straighter ports also help boost low-speed and midrange torque as well as throttle response.